List of Armenian monarchs: Presiding princes of Armenia (628–884)

-The position of presiding prince of Armenia (formally "prince of the Armenians") was created by the Byzantine Empire in the 6th century in order to legitimize a local vassal leader with Byzantine backing and counteract Sasanian efforts in the region.
-During later centuries, the presiding princes wavered in allegiance between Byzantium and the Caliphates, who competed over influence.
-Most often they were largely autonomous tributary vassals.
-The earliest known presiding prince was Mjej II Gnuni, appointed by the Byzantines in the early 7th century.
+In the sixth century, the Byzantine Empire established the position of presiding prince of Armenia (formally "prince of the Armenians").
+This office was created in an attempt to legitimize a local vassal leader with Byzantine backing and counteract Sasanian efforts in the region.
+During later centuries, the princes often wavered in allegiance between Byzantium and the Islamic Caliphates, who competed over influence in the region.
+The princes were most often autonomous tributary vassals.
+The earliest known presiding prince of Armenia is Mjej II Gnuni, appointed by the Byzantines in the early seventh century.